 Scandinavian architects reinterpreted modernism.
 The Scandi approach was softer and it celebrated craftsmanship and simplicity.
 Calm, cosy interiors were designed for the colder Nordic climates, favouring muted and neutral colour palettes.
 Famous Finnish architect, Alvo Aalto, embraced flowing curves and fluid shapes throughout his designs to counterbalance modernist angles and sharp lines.

-Scandinavian Modern homes connected to nature through materials.
+Scandinavian modern homes connected to nature through materials.
 Warm-toned woods like teak and rosewood were juxtaposed with glass and steel.
-Danish and Swedish furnituremakers, like Hans Wegner and Arne Jacobsen, created pieces that combined unrivalled practicality and elegance, which remain iconic today.
+Danish and Swedish furnituremakers, like Hans Wegner and Arne Jacobsen, the brains behind the iconic Series 7 chair, created pieces that combined unrivalled practicality and elegance, which remain iconic today.

 When was the Modern Scandinavian period?